kora-projects/kora-docs/mkdocs/docs/v2/en/guides/config-hocon.md

 - `config-hocon` enables HOCON file loading in the application graph
 - `logging-logback` keeps startup and troubleshooting visible while the app runs

+Versions come from the `io.koraframework:kora-bom` platform the project already imports, so no explicit version is needed here.

 ## Modules { #modules }